get the bounding box Rect of an image, based on an accumulative padding_condition function that should return

 for padding/whitespace/empty pixels, and positive numbers (usually1.0

-) for non-padding/important pixels.if the summation of
+) for non-padding/important pixels.padding_condition

 applied onto a particular row, or column of pixels is less thanminimum_non_padding_value